-- You must have the following items enabled for SMS:
+Enable the following items for SMS:

 - Your organization